July 7, 2019

 Land of the Loon

-One especially popular area is the loon sanctuary at the northern end of the lake.
+One especially popular area for those seeking peace and quiet is the loon sanctuary at the northern end of the lake.
 Maintained by the Loon Preservation Committee of Moultonborough, the area is roped off, but boaters and paddlers can still get close enough to see these iconic birds and hear their haunting calls.
 Once you enter the sanctuary, it’s like being on a completely different waterbody.

 Now it’s a sandy patch, approximately one-quarter-mile long, where boaters of all kinds congregate on sunny days.
 Depending on the time of day and the season, folks may be taking part in genial gossip, water volleyball, an impromptu community meal or weekend partying.